A bit about me

 Several PR agencies – I got into PR by writing to the author of a PR text book.
 His nephew was starting an agency, so I joined him.
 The agency grew to four people, then lost an account and two of us were made redundant.
 I went on to join another start-up, and then moved to a bigger agency a few years later.

-Government communications – I’d yearned to get into public service, so got through the assessment centre and started in the Department of Health press office.
+Government communications – I’d wanted to work in public service, so got through the assessment centre and started in the Department of Health press office.
 Good fun, incredibly stressful.
 Moved to Prison Service and headed up the team promoting the work of prisons – facilitating journalists making documentaries and writing features.
 Dipped my toe in operational work on secondment to a young offender institution Loved working with the kids, but the empath in me couldn't get my head around locking children up.

 Children and Young People’s Unit – first press officer spanning children and youth issues across Government.
 Crystallised my passion for working with young people and my resistance to the system putting them in boxes and stifling creativity.
 Became a policy official engaging young people in the democratic process, and funding projects to listen to their voices.